 Generations of internet start-ups have transformed services for consumers – starting with search, moving on to retail and banking, and now with the development of new services built on the sharing economy.
 Citizens also expect public services to be transformed.
-But while 4 out of 5 adults in Great Britain use the internet every day, only two-thirds have ever transacted online with government.
+But while 4 out of 5 adults in Great Britain use the internet every day, only two-thirds have ever transacted online with the government.

 “Digital transformation” is an expression that’s now mentioned a lot in the public sector, but it’s often not understood.
-There’s a big gap between where government is and how the best services work in the private sector.
+There’s a big gap between where the government is and how the best services work in the private sector.

 There are six challenges for digital government:

-1. Government needs to recognise the scale of change that is required in services, organisations, processes and ways of working.
+1. The government needs to recognise the scale of change that is required in services, organisations, processes and ways of working.
 This will require leadership beyond digital teams and IT departments.
 Permanent secretaries and heads of agencies need to “get” digital and make sure their organisations are prepared to adapt and work across organisational boundaries.
 And ultimately ministers need to be prepared to lead change.

-2. Government needs to understand how technology can create new options for policy.
+2. The government needs to understand how technology can create new options for policy.
 For example, before automatic number plate recognition was available, creating a congestion charge for central London would have meant toll booths – which would have created more traffic.
 So understanding digital technology needs to be built in early to the policymaking process, which will mean policy and digital professionals working together in a new way.

-4. Government must improve the way it manages digital work.
+4. The government must improve the way it manages digital work.
 “Agile” development involves decision-making which is swift, and as close to the user as possible.
 This is not how decisions are made in government, with its overlapping layers of control from the centre and within departments and agencies.
 Public servants need to learn the specialist skills to do this, and a new approach to risk is needed.